Photo by Light Wav Media

 The general format of the competition will be as follows:

-- Competitors will dance to their chosen song or mix that they provide – we do not provide music.
+• Competitors will dance to their chosen song or mix that they provide – we do not provide music.
 The song file must not be longer than 2:00 in length, no larger than 200 MB file size, and be submitted to us in a standard format such as MP3, WAV, WMA, or OGG.
-Competitors will be able to submit their music online (an email will be sent out to all applicants before the convention), or bring their music to the preliminaries panel.
+Competitors will be able to submit their music online WITH their application.
+We strongly encourage you to bring a hard copy (eg. USB) of your music file to prelims as a backup.

 As a reference, here are some of the things that judges may be looking for: